philippeitis/cpsc312-project/README.md

 3. Sorting search results using interesting scoring algorithms - our composable constraint interface allows users to mix and match constraints as needed, tracking any relevant state, and even adjusting the weights of particular constraints to prioritize certain features in their search.
 4. Processing of natural language descriptions - we provide Levenshtein distance, for both complete strings and for fuzzy substring matching, similarity computed via natural language processing, and regular expressions, which gives users many choices for finding the items in the code base that they are looking for.

-We believe that our project addresses an important need in the software development space, which is an easy to use, powerful, and very flexible search engine, for functions and types which can be used for any programming language, using a variety of interfaces.
+We believe that our project addresses an important need in the software development space, which is an easy to use, powerful, and very flexible search engine, for functions and types, which can be used for any programming language, using a variety of interfaces.
 Such a tool can greatly simplify the process of exploring documentation, as you can use both type signatures and phrases to find relevant functions quickly.

-In addition, our project makes significant use of many of Prolog's advanced features, as we describe in the `Guide to New Learning section`, to provide flexible search functionality, and three distinct interfaces.
-It is also very polished - each user interface is designed to be discoverable - the web interface is very stylistic and usage is apparent, the REST API includes an OpenAPI schema which would help language implementors integrate our software, and our command line interface can seamlessly correct typos in user commands and provide explanations for how commands are used.
-We believe our project goes well above and beyond the expectations for the MVP, and in many senses, approaches the goals laid out in our product pitch.
+In addition, our project makes significant use of many of Prolog's advanced features, as described in the `Guide to New Learning` section, to provide flexible search functionality, and three distinct interfaces.
+It is also very polished - the code base is thoroughly documentated, and effort has been put into optimizing the software (eg. [Levenshtein distance was implemented using the O(nm) dynamic programming method](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/c8ff49a34bb6d57684651ee2f5ef457f79e8a5ef/prolog/sequence_ops.pl#L87)).
+Additionally, we have built each user interface to be discoverable - the web interface is very stylistic and usage is apparent, the REST API includes an OpenAPI schema displayed through RapiDoc, which would help language implementors integrate our software, and our command line interface can seamlessly correct typos in user commands and provide explanations for how commands are used.

+Based on all of these factors, we believe our project goes well above and beyond the expectations for the MVP, and in many senses, approaches the goals laid out for our product pitch.

 ### Running MVP
 Below, we present two options for running the code.
 To ensure that all dependencies are up to date and that your experience matches ours, use the commands in the `Using Docker` column - these commands use Docker to ensure a consistent and complete experience.
 The commands in `Using Current OS` are equivalent, but you may find that the REST API and regex capabilities of our code are not functional (this is because they require SWIPL 8.2+, but the department computers currently only have SWIPL 7.6.4).